 Michael Pagán was born in Ravenna, Ohio.
-He was raised in a musical family and received his first exposure to music as well as piano instruction from his parents.
-He remembers hearing recordings of Art Tatum, Oscar Peterson, Bill Evans, and Miles Davis, as well as Beethoven, when he was seven.
-At Kent State University he earned his Bachelor of Music degree in Music Education with an emphasis in piano and choral music and a Master of Arts in composition, where his teachers were James Waters, Thomas Janson, and Frank Wiley.
-He was a music theory student of Hugh A. Glauser, after whom the school was later named.
+He was raised in a musical family and received his first piano instruction from his parents.
+He remembers hearing recordings of Art Tatum, Oscar Peterson, Bill Evans, and Miles Davis, as well as Beethoven, at an early age.
+At Kent State University he earned his Bachelor of Music degree in Music Education with emphases in piano/choral music and a Master of Arts in composition, where his teachers were James Waters, Thomas Janson, and Frank Wiley.
+He was a music theory student of Hugh A. Glauser, after whom the school is presently named.
 Mike played piano in the new music ensemble under the direction of Frank Wiley and the jazz ensemble under the direction of Chas Baker.
 His piano teachers included Toni Glauser, Lois Rova Ozanich, Robert Palmieri, and Olga Kuehl-White of the University of Akron.
-The piano playing and compositions of the late Pat Pace were also an inspiration.
-During those years Mike played jazz piano and bass in the Cleveland/Akron area.
-He also played bass in the Kent State University Orchestra.
+The piano playing and compositions of the late Pat Pace were also an influence.
+During those years Mike played jazz piano and bass throughout Northeast Ohio.
+He also played bass in the KSU Orchestra.
 He received his Doctor of Music degree in composition from Northwestern University, where his principle composition teachers were Lynden DeYoung, Alan Stout, and Steven Syverud.
-He played piano in the NU jazz and contemporary music ensembles, both directed by Don Owens and continued piano study with Laurence Davis.
+He played piano in the NU jazz and contemporary music ensembles, both directed by Don Owens and continued piano studies with Laurence Davis.
 While in Chicago he was named a “musician deserving wider recognition” by Downbeat magazine.
-As a jazz pianist he has performed for over 35 years throughout the United States and in Europe with many jazz greats.
-He has performed as a soloist with ensembles including the Ashland (OH) Symphony Orchestra, the Kalamazoo Symphony Orchestra, the Lake Superior Chamber Orchestra, the Northshore Concert Band, the Metropolitan Jazz Orchestra of Denver and a number of university jazz ensembles; he has also played aboard the legendary Delta Queen on the Mississippi River.
-More recent engagements include an on-going Tuesday night gig at Cafe Trio in Kansas City, where he has played solo piano for five years, and the "Dueling Piano Summit" concerts, an annual event featuring fellow Kansas City pianists Joe Cartwright, Roger Wilder and Bram Wijnands in duo piano format.
+As a jazz pianist he has performed for over 40 years throughout the United States and in Europe with many notable jazz musicians.
+Ensembles he has performed with as a soloist include the Ashland (OH) Symphony Orchestra, the Kalamazoo Symphony Orchestra, the Lake Superior Chamber Orchestra, the Northshore Concert Band, and the Metropolitan Jazz Orchestra of Denver.
+In 2017 he was a jazz soloist with the Kansas City Symphony Orchestra and in 2019 with the Southeastern Louisiana University Jazz Ensemble.
+He has also played exteneded engagements aboard the historic steamboat Delta Queen on the Mississippi River, specializing in early as well as mainstream jazz.
+Since 2009 he has held an on-going Tuesday night solo engagement at Cafe Trio in Kansas City, MO.

 Mike has produced an extensive list of compositions and arrangements, over 150 works, mostly in the jazz idiom.
-He has received numerous awards for work in this area, including First Prize, New Music for Young Ensembles international composers competition which included a Carnegie Hall premiere.
-He has received commissions from the American Jazz Museum, the Michigan Music Teachers Association, the Lake Superior Chamber Orchestra, WLS-TV Channel 7, Chicago and high schools and colleges throughout the country.
-His 2005 big band CD Pag’s Groove received airplay and critical acclaim throughout the United States and in Europe, earning a 5-star review in the Irish Times of Dublin.
-His CD Three for the Ages featuring bassist Bob Bowman and drummer Ray DeMarchi garnered glowing reviews and was played across the United States on NPR.
-His 12 Preludes and Fugues for saxophone quartet was recorded by the Colorado Saxophone Quartet and also received outstanding reviews (click on e-press kit).
+He has apeared on twenty-five CDs as a leader or supporting artist and has received numerous awards for his writing, including First Prize, New Music for Young Ensembles composers competition, which included a Carnegie Hall premiere.
+He has been commissioned by the American Jazz Museum, the Michigan Music Teachers Association, the Lake Superior Chamber Orchestra, WLS-TV Channel 7, Chicago and high schools and colleges throughout the country.
+His big band CD Pag’s Groove received airplay and critical acclaim throughout the United States and in Europe, earning a 5-star review in the Irish Times of Dublin.
+His CD Three For The Ages featuring bassist Bob Bowman and drummer Ray DeMarchi garnered glowing reviews and enjoys worldwide play on the internet; his 12 Preludes and Fugues was recorded by the Colorado Saxophone Quartet and also received outstanding reviews.

-Pagán is currently an adjunct professor at Ottawa University in Ottawa, KS, where he directs Bravo, the Ottawa University Jazz Singers and teaches applied piano and applied jazz piano.
-There he has also taught jazz arranging and music theory.
-He also performs in the Ottawa University faculty jazz sextet.
-Dr. Pagán has also served as Director of Marketing and Communications at the American Jazz Museum in Kansas City, Director of Music at Unity Village Chapel, and as Assistant Director of Jazz Studies at the University of Missouri Kansas City Conservatory.
-He has also been on the jazz faculties at the University of Colorado at Boulder and the University of Minnesota, Duluth.
-Michael Pagán has led a distinguished career as a jazz ensemble conductor and clinician.
-Under his directorship the UMKC Conservatory Concert Jazz Band was selected for performance at the 2009 Missouri Music Educators Association conference.
-He has directed district honor jazz ensembles in Missouri and Kansas and one of the Colorado All-State jazz ensembles.
-From 2007-09 he served as Vice President of the Missouri Association for Jazz Education.
-He also directed the Colorado Jazz Workshop Monday Night Band for 5 years and directed the University of Colorado at Boulder Jazz Ensemble I at an IAJE Conference.
-Pagán writes big band music and frequently appears as an adjudicator/clinician at jazz festivals throughout the region.
-In the summer of 2014 he reassembled the Michael Pagán Big Band, comprised of the finest musicians in the region, which performed to enthusiastic audiences at Piropo's Piano Bar in Kansas City.
-He was recently named Director of Music at Blue Ridge Presbyterian Church in Raytown, MO and is currently teaching jazz piano and improviation at the University of Missouri (Mizzou).
-Mike has been a contributing author to the Kansas City-based Jazz Ambassadors (JAM) Magazine and continues to play the bass as a secondary instrument.
+Pagán has taught at Ottawa University in Ottawa, KS where he directed BRAVO!, the Ottawa University Jazz Singers and taught music theory, composition, arranging, and applied jazz and classical piano.
+He chaired the OUKS Music Department from 2016-19.
+Dr. Pagán has also served as Director of Marketing and Communications at the American Jazz Museum in Kansas City, and Assistant Director of Jazz Studies at the University of Missouri Kansas City Conservatory.
+He has also been on the faculties at the University of Colorado at Boulder, the University of Minnesota, Duluth, and Olivet College.
+Michael Pagán has also led a distinguished career as a jazz ensemble/vocal jazz ensemble conductor and clinician.
+Under his directorship the BRAVO!
+Jazz Singers of Ottawa University garnered multiple outstanding performance awards and the UMKC Conservatory Concert Jazz Band was selected for performance at the Missouri Music Educators Association conference.
+He has directed/worked with honor jazz ensembles in Missouri, Kansas, Colorado, Minnesota, and Illinois.
+For five years he directed the Colorado Jazz Workshop Monday Night Band.
+In 2019 and '20 he was pianist for the Kansas Music Edicators Association Jazz Ensemble, which performed his music and in early 2021 he was featured as a big band composer/eader and solo jazz piano recitalist in two virtutal concerts at Johnson County Community College in Kansas.
+He continues to play the bass as a secondary instrument.